Woodlands Family Theme Park

 Woodlands Family Theme Park is an all-weather family amusement park and falconry display on the A3122 road, 5 miles from Dartmouth, in South Devon, England.
 It is part of Bendalls Leisure Ltd which also owns Twinlakes Theme Park and Wheelgate Park.

-Set in Devon’s most beautiful countryside Woodlands has over 90 acre of family attractions including 16 rides, as well as around 500 animals.
+Set in Devon's countryside, Woodlands has over 90 acre of family attractions including 16 rides, as well as around 500 animals.
 The falconry display has over 50 birds of prey.
 During the October half term the park hosts a Halloscream Week.

-Designed by the Bendall family there are extensive play zones throughout the Park, each having a selection of rides and attractions enabling all the family to play together or enjoy play equipment designed to the guest’s abilities.
-The massive indoor playcentres at Woodlands are essential for guests to enjoy the highest standard of venture equipment, soft play and rides whatever the weather conditions.
+Designed by the Bendall family there are several play zones throughout the park, each having a selection of rides and attractions.
+The large indoor playcentres at Woodlands contain venture equipment, soft play and rides.

 History

 The site was purchased by the Bendall family in 1971 as a 200-acre dairy farm and diversified in 1989 to a 90-acre leisure park and caravan park.
 It remains a family owned company, Bendalls Leisure Ltd. The layout, café, shop, buildings, play equipment and landscaping all designed by family Bendall members.

 The first year that the park opened saw 60,000 visitors.
 The average annual Leisure Park visitor numbers are now around 350,000.
-The redevelopment of Woodlands over the years: